SharePoint/sp-dev-docs/docs/solution-guidance/Sandbox-Solution-Transformation-Guidance.md

 	- For each solution, determining whether to replace it with an add-in for SharePoint or implement that either using with some out of the box capabilities or using some alternative solution.

 3. Solution planning.
-Design the new application using the SharePoint add-in model based on:
+Design the new application using the SharePoint Add-in model based on:

 	- The requirements gathered in step 2.

 	- Your analysis of the existing code.
 During your code analysis, consider identifying portions of the code that can be dropped (for example, the code is no longer being used, or the requirements have changed).

-4. Develop and test the SharePoint add-in model version of your application.
+4. Develop and test the SharePoint Add-in model version of your application.

 5. Deploy your new add-in.